erlangsters/term-validator/DOCUMENTATION.md

 ## Using the built-in validators

-The built-in validatrs are automatically included when using the `validate/2` function.
+The built-in validators are automatically included when using the `validate/2` function.
 However, it you implement your own validators, you will need to extend the list of validators to use during validation, and use the `validate/3` function instead.